 The schools of the university offer the following degrees: College of Arts and Science.
 Bachelor of Arts.
 Blair School of Music.
 Bachelor of Music, Bachelor of Musical Arts.

 Divinity School.
-Master of Divinity, Master of Theological Studies.
+Master of Divinity, Master of Theological Studies, Master of Theology.